mikepjb/mast/README.md

 **M**arkdown **A**nd **St**yles

-Mast is a library for converting markdown text into hiccup-style clojure:
+Mast is a library for converting markdown text into hiccup-style clojure data structures:

 ```markdown
 # Title